Anjali335/AI-Assistant/README.md

 # College Assistant - LLM-Powered College Information Chatbot

-A voice and text-based chatbot that answers questions about your college using AI and college data.
+A text-based chatbot that answers questions about your college using AI and college data.

 ## Features